 The priority determines how the notification will be labeled.

-Use this to disregards (too) short episodes.
+Use this to disregard (too) short episodes.
 Below this threshold the episode will be ignored.

 Asset groups